My Chiro, My Action Plan on Pain

 Spinal Health Week

-Chiropractic care is not a one size fits all healthcare option.
-Chiropractors carefully assess each patient individually and tailor their care accordingly.
+Chiropractic healthcare is not a one size fits all healthcare option.
+Chiropractors carefully assess each patient individually and tailor their healthcare accordingly.

 - Australian chiropractors manage an estimated 21.3 million patient visits per year.

-- Chiropractic care is backed by scientific studies from around the world.
+- Chiropractic healthcare is backed by scientific studies from around the world.

 - Chiropractors are government registered and regulated.

-- Chiropractic care is drug and surgery free.
+- Chiropractic healthcare is drug and surgery free.